MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 <!--![popup.html display after selecting the Extension icon] -->

-## Step 2: Update strategy to display image at the top of the browser tab
+## Step 2: Update popup.html to display image at the top of the browser tab

 After adding the button, the next task is to make it bring up the `images/stars.jpeg` image file at the top of the active tab page.